 One of the things many people don’t realize about collagen is that it can help with other areas besides just skin.
 Two of these are hair and nails.

-Collagen can also encourage proper gut health and help with digestion.
-Collagen helps aid the digestive process and keep your body breaking down food properly.
+Collagen can also encourage proper gut health and help with digestion by continuing to help your body properly break down food.
 When you’re not digesting food properly, it can impact your health in a number of ways and can lower the quality of your day-to-day life.
-Collagen aids in the breakdown of certain foods, which keeps your digestion running optimally.

 Balance Gut Bacteria